QASymphony/appium-samples/README.md

 From the opening Appium Universal Agent dialog, click on **Execute** button to execute the agent.
 ![Execute Agent](/docs/execute-agent.png "Execute Agent")

-At this point, the Universal Agent does the followings to kick off our test:
+At this point, the Universal Agent does the followings to kick off the test:
 - Run Pre-Execute Script: this script checks for the existence of the /usr/local/var/appium-samples directory, which contains the sample code.
 If the directory does not exist, the script runs a git command to clone the sample code from this github repo into that diretory.
 Meanwhile, if the directory already exists, the script pulls the latest code from this repo to that directory
 - Run Execute Command: the execute command is the nodejs code that execute our appium sample tests